tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 describes a concrete attack on constructions that do not bind to the server's certificate (see also {{Kraw16}}).
 It is unsafe to use certificate-based client authentication when the client might potentially share the same PSK/key-id pair with two different endpoints.
-Implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or server.
-Future specifications MAY provide an extension to permit this.
+The "tls_cert_with_extern_psk" extension {{RFC8773}} allows a server and client to authenticate with a combination of a certificate and an external pre-shared key (PSK).
+Unless the "tls_cert_with_extern_psk" extension is used, implementations MUST NOT combine external PSKs with certificate-based authentication of either the client or server.

 If an exporter is used, then it produces values which are unique and secret (because they are generated from a unique session key).